The Case for Organisations to Look Beyond the Term “BAME” to be Truly Inclusive

 The acronym “BAME” is often a convenient term used by organisations (as well as government, the media and society generally in the UK) to help further diversity & inclusion, for example, in order to track data on ethnicity representation, or to highlight barriers experienced by ethnic minorities as a whole.

-1) Does use of the term actually capture diversity & inclusion?
+1) Does use of the term actually capture diversity, equity & inclusion?

 Many organisations are now in the process of bolstering their ethnicity data tracking, catapulted by the recommendations of the Parker Review in 2017.